bcgov/devhub-techdocs-publish/README.md

 # License
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](./LICENSE)

-# DevHub TechDocs Publish Action
+# DevHub TechDocs Publish
- This repository contains a GitHub action that can be used in a GitHub Action workflow to build and publish TechDocs-compatible documentation to DevHub.
+This repository contains the code and related artifacts for a [Docker container GitHub action](https://docs.github.com/en/actions/creating-actions/about-custom-actions#types-of-actions) that can be used in a GitHub Action workflow to build and publish TechDocs-compatible documentation to DevHub.
+In addition, the Docker image can be used by developers in their own environments to build and preview content.

 ## Technical Details
-The action defined in this repository is a Docker-based action.
+The action defined in this repository is a [Docker container action](https://docs.github.com/en/actions/creating-actions/about-custom-actions#types-of-actions) that bundles up the [Backstage techdocs-cli](https://backstage.io/docs/features/techdocs/cli/) tool along with its `npm` and `python` dependencies, some plugins/extensions used by the [DevHub](https://github.com/bcgov/developer-portal/)  and some custom logic implemented in `bash`.

+Please take a look at the [documentation](docs/index.md) for instructions on how to make use of the Action or the Docker image.

 ## Project Status
-- [x] Development
+- [x] Stable Beta

 ## License
     Copyright 2023 Province of British Columbia